Trash Sorting Challenge at Nash Run Trash Trap

 Physical Level of Difficulty: Easy to Moderate

 Registration is required.
-Please register to receive additional information about the event.
+Please register at least 2 days prior to the event date to receive additional information about the event.
 Anyone who doesn't register online will be denied access to the event.

 For more information before the event, contact Emily Castelli at [email protected] or call 301-699-6204 x103.